ab007shetty/eattendance/README.md

 ## Installation

-1. Download the repo and Extract It.
+1. Download the repository and Extract It.

 2. Install NPM packages, on the root Directory of project